 WOW!
 I am so glad I followed that advice!
 This book is an excellent reference for any teachers starting their careers, for those getting back to the classroom after a long absence, or even for teachers that just need to refresh some of their classroom management skills.

-The First Days Of School
+TITLE: The First Days of School

-Harry K. WongRosemary T. Wong
+voltaren online uk cheap AUTHOR: Harry K. WongRosemary T. Wong

-Nonficition – Professional Development
+CATEGORY/GENRE: Nonficition – Professional Development

-This book is divided into chapters and addresses the following topics:
+OVERVIEW: This book is divided into chapters and addresses the following topics:

 A – Basic Understandings – The Teacher (addresses the basics of what it is to be an effective teacher)